jacobobryant/biff/slate/source/index.html.md

 # Getting started

+**Note:** As of 19 Oct, the `./task dev` command below is broken due to a bug in tools.deps.
+I'll update these docs with a workaround soon.

 The fastest way to get started with Biff is by cloning the Github repo and running the official example project (an implementation of Tic Tac Toe):